kengentenerende/ThreatHunting/THPTHEEA.md

 ```
 You should only see 1 instance of services.exe.
 This is a
 protected process which makes it difficult to tamper with.

+• Running outside \system32
+• Running as non SYSTEM user
+• Child of a process that is not WININIT.EXE
 ```

 ## Local Security Authority Subsystem (**lssas.exe**)